Kyra15/CAC25-26/README.md

 - script for unit 3 at least and do a project for 4/5/6 to show its possible
 - saving user progress
 - leveling system
-- unlock coding pets or some sort of reward (ACCESSORIES FOR A ROCK)
+- unlock some sort of reward

 BUGS:
 - need to tell next button when to stop and turn into the finish button (should show the "end" part of the json and then take you back to the home screen after hitting the finished button (orange))

 Bonus:
 - make ui better :( need to get someone to look over it and help me
-- dark mode (for mandi)